Grady Ambassadors

 The goal of the Grady Ambassadors is to present a positive and lasting image of Grady College and its students to all constituents.

-Ambassadors have a strong presence at college events, lead tours and interact with alumni and potential donors, special guests and speakers, prospective Grady College students and their families.
+Ambassadors have a strong presence at college events; lead tours; and interact with alumni, special guests, and prospective students and their families.

 Ambassadors have the opportunity to: